Nivalyx/osu-wiki/wiki/Tournaments/CIC/2021/en.md

 ### Knock-out stage rules

-1. The eight Group stage winners will be matched to the eight Group stage runners-up at random; that is, instead of following a predetermined match-up format (A1 vs H2, B1 vs G2, etc.),
+1. The eight Group stage winners will be matched to the eight Group stage runners-up at random; that is, instead of following a predetermined match-up format (A1 vs H2, B1 vs G2, and so on), all the match-ups will be based on the result of a livestreamed [random.org](http://www.random.org/lists/ "random.org") draw.
 2. Players will compete against each other using the Double Elimination system.
 3. The Double Elimination System works as following:
    - Players who lose in the Upper Bracket can still play again on the Lower Bracket.
    - Players who lose in the Lower Bracket will be eliminated from the tournament.
-   - In the Grand Finals, the winner of the the Upper Bracket only needs to win a single match against their opponent in order to claim the championship title.
-The winner of the Lower Bracket, however, needs to win two matches and enforce a Bracket Reset against their opponent in order to claim the championship title.
+   - In the Grand Finals, the winner of the the Upper Bracket only needs to win a single match against their opponent in order to clinch the championship title.
+The winner of the Lower Bracket, however, needs to win two matches and enforce a Bracket Reset against their opponent in order to clinch the championship title.
 4. Players who can compete in the next round are determined by:
    - In the Round of 16, each player needs to win 5 points in order to win a match.
 (Best-of-9)
    - In the Quarterfinals and the Semifinals, each player needs to win 6 points in order to win a match.
 (Best-of-11)